bitprinter/bitprinter/README.md

 This project is not ready for regular use.
 If you are a developer and want to get started right away, you'll probably want to set up some Debian-like environment (Debian, Ubuntu, Mint, etc.) if you don't run one already.
 One of my goals is to ensure that the list of suitable development environments grows over time, eventually covering all major distros and perhaps even OS X. The reality is that we need debootstrap and it is best supported on Debian for the obvious reasons.
 If you feel like hacking at it and get this running in some other environment, please let me know or just submit a pull request with the necessary changes.
 If you can get this working in Arch (binfmt-support is less than stable right now) you are my hero so please contact me right away!
 If you don't run Debian or Ubuntu or whatever, it's probably easiest to do it in Virtual Box for now.

-To start, clone this repo and grab the required dependencies:
+To start, grab the required dependencies and clone this repo:

     sudo apt-get install git qemu qemu-user qemu-user-static binfmt-support kpartx debootstrap git clone https://github.com/bitprinter/bitprinter.git